ShashJ24/Department-Project/C++ codes/README.md

-This directory contains c++ codes for LeNet model.
+This directory contains c++ codes for LeNet and VGG16 model.